Jean Cau (writer)

-Jean Cau (8 July 1925, in Bram, Aude - 18 June 1993) was a French writer and journalist.
+Jean Cau (8 July 1925, in Bram, Aude – 18 June 1993) was a French writer and journalist.

 Born in Bram, Aude, he was secretary to Jean-Paul Sartre, after which he was a journalist and reporter for L'Express, Figaro, and Paris Match.
-In 1961, he was awarded the Prix Goncourt for The Mercy of God.
+In 1961, he was awarded the Prix Goncourt for his novel The Mercy of God.
+Cau also wrote several works about bullfighting and Spain.

+In addition to novels and journalism, he wrote two plays as well as co-writing the screenplay for the successful 1970 French gangster film Borsalino (film) starring Alain Delon.
+He collaborated on the screenplays or television scripts for several other productions.

-From the 1970s onwards he grew close to GRECE and his writings became infused with a sun-worshipping neopaganism.
+From the 1970s onwards, he grew close to GRECE and his writings became infused with a sun-worshipping neopaganism.
 Jacques Marlaud dedicated an entire chapter to Cau in his study on contemporary literary and philosophical paganism.